 Where students are identified as needing further support the SENCO and her team have a range of strategies to hand.
 Learning Support Assistants’ guidance in lessons is one of many options, but often not the most appropriate.
 Teachers are issued with STEP plans which advise them on the specific techniques to support specific learners when SEN needs are identified.
 Alongside this we have case conferences, small group tuition and tailored programmes in order to help grow all of our students into confident, independent learners.

-If you have concerns regarding your child and possible SEN issues then please contact the SENDCo Mrs Richardson.
+If you have concerns regarding your child and possible SEN issues then please contact the SENDCo Mrs Hudson.